-The Calvary Bible Church met in 1955 in a private home on N. Pa.
-Ave. until building a brick building in 1976 on Rt.
+The Calvary Bible Church met in 1955 in a private home (previously owned by Dorothy Whitlinger Rowland) on 115 North Pennsylvania Avenue until the congregation erected a brick building in 1976 on Rt.
 56 in Orchard Hills.
-The building is now used by the Apollo Free Methodists.
+That building is now used by the Apollo Free Methodists

 Shiloh Community Baptist Church

 The Shiloh Community Baptist Church began meeting in the Diamond Hall in 1900.
 The congregation moved to a chapel on Warren & Eleventh Street in 1903.
 In 1914 a new brick building was erected on N. Warren Avenue.
-The church building has been sold to a business.
+The church building has been purchased by a family.

 Evangelical Lutheran Church of Spring Church

 The first available record of the church is dated August 22, 1841, although it is believed that the church actually began in 1839.
 Services were held from 1841 to 1871 in the “Union Church” building, located across the field from the present church.
 The Union Church was built in late 1840 near a cemetery.
 It was called the Union Church because it was used jointly by the Presbyterian, German Reformed, and Lutheran congregations.
 The building was a small frame structure 45’x 60’.
 It was a low building, unpainted, with three windows on each side.
 There was a bare floor inside and very little light.
 The pews were four benches, each 10 feet long, quite uncomfortable, and arranged directly in front of the pulpit.
 In 1871, the building was sold to the Presbyterians and the Lutherans built their own church nearby in Oct.
 1871.
 In 1955 nine acres of ground was purchased and a new building erected.
 This building was dedicated on Aug.
 29, 1961.